 Earn Your Degree and Credential

-At bare minimum, you’ll need a bachelor’s degree and a state-approved teaching credential in order to become a teacher.
+At bare minimum, you’ll need a bachelor’s degree and a state-approved teaching credential in order to become a teacher or earn your special education teacher certification.
 Here is the process for obtaining your preliminary credential (valid for five years) in California:

 - Earn a bachelor’s degree.
 The state doesn’t require your bachelor’s degree to be in a particular subject.
 But if you know ahead of time that teaching is your career goal, you will likely save yourself time and be better prepared by getting an Education degree, if not Special Education.